-IA.
+1A.
 General Risks:

 - Break-in to facilities where computer is housed and destruction of data

 - Theft of data as it is transmitted

 - Virus infection of system

 - Computer breakdown

+- Not just related to one system or application

-OBJECTIVE 1: Overall Security Evaluate General Controls
+Objective 1: Overall Security Evaluate General Controls

-IB.
+1B.
 Control procedures to minimize general risks: